shanecoen/code-institute-portfolio-1/README.md

 Adventures to organise their own travel arrangements.
 There is also a video included in the Peru Inca Trail Trek section which shows more adventures that await the user.
 All of these videos are controlled by the user via the controls provided (start, stop etc) and sound is optional.
 There are background videos included also in both of these pages which allows the user to admire the location in the background while navigating through the page.
 The background videos are hidden in smaller screen sizes to allow for ease of use and to speed up loading times.
-In the image below: the embedded video can be seen on the left and the Inca Trail video is on the right.
+All videos are responsivelly designed.
+In the image below: the embedded video can be seen on the left and the Inca
+Trail video is on the right.
 The background videos can be seen playing behind both of these videos.

 <br>